CueNotch vs Moody vs Notchie: Which Notch Teleprompter Is Best?

 All three apps are good.
 They all solve the same core problem, and they all do it competently.
 But when you compare feature-for-feature and dollar-for-dollar, CueNotch offers the most value.

-For $29 — less than half of Moody's price — you get everything the competitors offer (Ghost Mode, voice sync, App Store distribution) plus AI Magic Polish, Liquid Border Pulse, emotion highlighting, a 7-day free trial, and a permanent free tier.
+CueNotch is $29.99 one-time lifetime access in the U.S. App Store, and includes the core notch teleprompter workflow plus Magic Polish, AI Rehearsal Coach, AutoCaption live captions, Memorize Mode, a searchable script library, a 3-day free trial, and a permanent free tier.
+Local App Store pricing may vary.
 If you're choosing a notch teleprompter for the first time, CueNotch is the most complete package at the best price.

 If you're already using Moody or Notchie and happy with them, that's great — they're solid apps.
 But if you're on the fence or shopping around, the free trial makes it easy to see what CueNotch offers before committing.
 For a head-to-head look at just the top two, see our CueNotch vs Moody comparison.